Adam Starr

 Adam Starr learned the art of simple storytelling from his experience as a kindergarten teacher.
 He now distills high-stakes business and technology disputes into concise and compelling stories for jurors and judges.

 Adam is the co-chair of the firm’s software and technology group.
 He particularly enjoys representing video game developers, startups, creators, and inventors in intellectual property and royalty disputes.
 He loves protecting innovators and thought leaders against legal bullies and thieves.
+Adam has represented startups, creatives, and innovators across a wide range of products and industries including software as a service, video games, toys, and construction technology.

 Video Game Cases